University of Delaware

 The CDF Freedom Schools program is a literacy-rich summer and after-school program developed to serve children in communities where quality academic enrichment programming is rare, cost-prohibitive or non-existent.
 The CDF Freedom Schools program features a model Integrated Reading Curriculum (IRC) for reading enrichment, youth leadership development, cultural enrichment, parent empowerment, civic engagement, and social action.
 In partnership with schools, churches, community-based organizations, and colleges and universities, through the CDF Freedom Schools, the Children’s Defense Fund boosts children’s motivation to read and generates positive attitudes towards learning, while connecting the needs of children and families to the resources of the community.
 A key goal of the CDF Freedom Schools program is leadership development: identifying, training, nurturing, linking, mobilizing and empowering a new generation of effective, young servant leaders on behalf of children.
 CDF Freedom Schools programs are staffed primarily by college-aged young adults who are committed to active lives of leadership and service to and on behalf of children.

 The Wilmington DE Freedom School Enrolls approximately 100 children and teens in grades 1-11.
-In summer 2017, Level 4 Freedom School students (ages 12—15) will be participating in an oral history research and museum education project being piloted with the Delaware Historical Society’s Mitchell Center for African American Heritage.
+In summer 2018, Level 4 Freedom School students (ages 12—15) will have opportunities to participate in an oral history research and museum education project being piloted with the Delaware Historical Society’s Mitchell Center for African American Heritage.

 The Evaluation and Site Testing Assistant works with the Site Testing Manager (STM) to conduct the assessment of children, parents, and Servant Leader Interns at a CDF Freedom Schools program site.
-Site Testing Managers administer individual reading assessments, collect surveys, and submit all required data and forms to the Children’s Defense Fund to ensure objectivity and credibility of the Freedom School national initiative.
+Duties of the Assistant include administering individual reading assessments, collecting surveys, and supporting the STM in submission of all required data and forms to the Children’s Defense Fund to ensure objectivity and credibility of the Freedom School national initiative.
 All test and survey instruments are developed by education specialists and provided by the national office of the Children’s Defense Fund.

 - Participate in all required trainings